Feb 03 2021

 The above example represents the Onboarding scenario and the Journey map on the various stages a new employee goes through during the onboarding process.

-Daniel Chia, Head - HR, Samsung Electronics mentioned that the employee experience design journey has to be associated with the term “Hire to Retire”.
+Daniel Chia, Head - HR, Samsung Electronics shared the HR Practitioner perspective and mentioned that the employee experience design journey has to be associated with the term “Hire to Retire”.
 He reiterated that the experience journey has to start right from the time the candidate is applying for the recruitment process to join the organisation and care should be taken to focus on every aspect of the experience from Hiring to Onboarding to L&D to Career Progression to Exit.

-Frederik Skyggebjerg (Head of Solution Consulting APAC - Unit 4) presented and spoke about the importance of a cloud-based platform to enhance employee experience.
+Frederik Skyggebjerg (Head of Solution Consulting APAC - Unit 4) shared the HRTech provider's perspective and spoke about the importance of a cloud-based platform to enhance employee experience.
 There is a 30% increase in demand in the services industry owing to the pandemic, he added.
 Having said all this, Frederik mentioned some key pointers that make Unit4 a unique platform:

 Taking action - How to Translate Design Outputs into Actionable Outcomes.